Photo of The Divine Infant Catholic School building, showing a red brick building surrounded by greenery

 School History

-Our school is dedicated to Jesus, Infant and King, drawing inspiration from the statue of the Divine Infant of Prague, located in the Church of Our Lady of Prague in the Czech Republic.
+• We are dedicated to Jesus, Infant and King, drawing inspiration from the Divine Infant of Prague, whose statue is located in the Church of Our Lady of Prague in the Czech Republic.

-Devotion to the Divine Infant began in 1628 and gained further significance when the statue was crowned by the Bishop of Prague, with the Church’s permission, on April 4, 1655.
+• Devotion to the Divine Infant began in 1628 and grew in significance after the statue was crowned by the Bishop of Prague, with the Church's permission, on April 4, 1655.